SmoothWAN/SmoothWAN/README.md

 Platforms: Raspberry Pi 4 and PC
 <br>
 Additional features:
--  One-click setup WAN configuration and renaming for USB Ethernet adapters, Cellular USB dongles (RNDIS), and onboard multiport Ethernet.
-NCM & QMI USB modems are not supported. (unreliable)
+-  PnP and simple WAN configuration and renaming for USB Ethernet adapters, 4G USB dongles* (RNDIS), and onboard multiport Ethernet.
 -  USB Ethernet adapters and tethering devices are plug and play (Raspberry Pi 4 only - DHCP)
 -  Bypass Speedify with selective WAN for local devices/ports/domains using [VPNBypass](https://docs.openwrt.melmac.net/vpnbypass/)
 -  [Pi-hole installer](https://github.com/TalalMash/SmoothWAN/wiki/Setting-up-Pi-hole) for home network adblocking
 -  [Tailscale installer](https://github.com/TalalMash/SmoothWAN/wiki/Setting-up-Tailscale) for remote access to connected devices in your home network
 -  Basic wireless setup menu for easy configuration with optimized presets

+<sub>*NCM & QMI USB modems require manual configration instructed by ISP, setup in "Interfaces" page.</sub>

 Use the discussions tab in Github for a forum-like discussion on networking configurations and Speedify topics, and issues tab for SmoothWAN related issues.